kritebh/team_messaging_app_nodejs/README.md

 # Discuss App

-Discuss app is very similar to Discord, main tech is used are given below -
+Discuss app is very similar to Slack, main tech is used are given below -

 - Express JS
 - Socket.io